RECENT & ONGOING

 Born in 2008 in Borotalpada, a village near the border between Bengal and Orissa in India, Trimukhi Platform is dedicated to producing contemporary arts forms, building bridges between distant worlds and stimulating the invention of out-of-the-common thought.
 The collective brings together 18 families in this Santhal village (Santhal are a community of Adivasi, or “first inhabitants” – aborigines – of India) around the theatre director and philosopher Jean-Frédéric Chevallier and the art producer Sukla Bar.
 They have invited to collaborate artists and philosophers from Canada, Colombia, Costa Rica, Cuba, Ecuador, France, The Netherlands, India, Japan, Mexico and Spain.

 what global art might look like

-Trimukhi Platform is made for that: so that differences be not anymore given borders between already existing groups, but lines of fault that traverse each one of us.
-In a globalized world, Trimukhi represents an alternative to the standardized devastation of the world.
-Not because it vindicates the purity of each particularity; Trimukhi does not bother with authentic ethnicity and what it offers, as I have said, could very well exist in Avignon or Wuppertal.
+No one comes back unaltered from Borotalpada village.
+Trimukhi Platform is made for that: so that differences be not anymore given borders between already existing groups, but lines traversing each one of us.
+Trimukhi Platform represents an alternative to the standardised devastation of the world.
+Not because it vindicates the purity of each particularity; Trimukhi Platform does not bother with authentic ethnicity and what it offers could very well exist in Avignon or Wuppertal festivals.
 But it creates a common ground that is not preempted by one interpretation.
 For this reason we can say it is “global”.
 The global is not one and the same reality for everyone.
 The global is what we have to share and that in which we have to replay our differences.
-I think I have witnessed maybe for the first time in my life, in the small village of Borotalpada, in West Bengal, what global art of the future might look like.
+And I have witnessed maybe for the first time in my life, in the small village of Borotalpada, during a Night of Theatre, what global art of the future might look like.